samynmhd/dhivehi-input/README.md

         export default App;

-<h3>Manual Initialization (Optional)</h3>
+## Manual Initialization (Optional)

-If you prefer to initialize manually, you can use the <code>initDhivehiInputObserver</code> function to start observing and applying Dhivehi input functionality:
+If you prefer to initialize manually, you can use the `initDhivehiInputObserver` function to start observing and applying Dhivehi input functionality:

 Next.js

       "use client";
       import { initDhivehiInputObserver } from "dhivehi-input-handler";